Safety Issue

 These gadgets

 Computers, phones, the internet, these electronic gadgets are really just tools.
 OK, they may be toys for some as well.
-They are now relatively robust so you probably won‘t break them by experimenting with use.
+They are now relatively robust so you probably won‘t break them by experimenting with using them.

 I’ve just been going through learning some of complications of this with our telephone and the change from the “old” wired system to “new”, Voice Over Internet Protocol, VOIP.